INTELLECTUAL PROPERTY: WIPO-WTO COLLOQUIUM FOR IP TEACHERS

 - Overview of international law and policy in intellectual property

 - Intellectual property and economic development

 - Current international landscape — legal, policy and development dimensions - in intellectual property, including

-- trademarks and industrial designs, and
+- trademarks and industrial designs

 - geographical indications

 - Protection of biotechnology and new varieties of plants